codebunny20/Health-and-Wellness-projects/README.md

 The main objectives of these projects are to:

-1. Make it easier to **measure** health and wellness behaviors (e.g., steps, workouts, sleep).
+1. Make it easier to **measure** health and wellness (e.g., medication, keeping notes, and others).
 2. Provide **simple insights** and feedback (e.g., weekly trends, streaks, goals).
 3. Encourage **sustainable habits**, not short‑term fixes.
 4. Keep **data ownership** with the user where possible.
+5. And much more as I add projects.

-You can customize this section with your specific goals, such as:
+Future specific goals, such as:

 - Building a personal dashboard
 - Integrating with wearables (Fitbit, Apple Health, Google Fit)
-- Running data analysis on exported health data
+- Running data analysis on exported health data (but as always keep user data private, i had this in mind mor for the elderly)
 - Creating educational content around wellness topics

 ---

 ## Features

-Current and planned features may include:
+### Current features
+HRT Tracker
+Personal Journal
+Universal Medication Tracker
+### Future features
 - **Habit Tracker**
   - Customizable habit list (e.g., water intake, steps, reading, meditation)
   - Daily check‑ins and streak tracking